hellzom/YOLO-Object-Detection/README.md

 # YOLO-Object-Detection
-Real time Object detection on YouTube videos.
+Real time Object detection on YouTube videos using OpenCV and YOLO Algorithm

 #Basic Installation: